ckarwin/Galactic_Center_Machine_Learning/Gamma_Ray_Sims/Process_GALPROP_Output/README.md

 # Processing the GALPROP Maps
 The output maps from GALPROP need to be processed before using them in the Science Tools.
 The codes should be ran in the order: reproject, combine, mask.

-Reproject: Reprojects maps in Galactic coordinates and adds energy extension needed for Science Tools.
+Reproject: Reprojects maps in Galactic coordinates.

 Combine: Combines the GALPROP maps in radial bins.